 Economic theory, game theory, political economy, experimental economics

-Currently working on electoral accountability and corruption, evidence and experiments (with Janneth Leyva, Naila Sebastian, Edgar Castro), elections (with David Levine), search (with David Austen-Smith), price controls (with Edgar Castro and Hugo Diaz), market games in the lab (with Dan Houser, Thomas Stratmann, Weiwei Zheng, Jianxin Wang, Arthur Dolgopolov), political economy of media (with Jaideep Roy, Saptarshi Ghosh, Nidhi Jian, Abhishek Ray, Hossein Ghasemkhani).
+Currently working on public policy and political unrest (with Ruolong Xiao), elections and conflict (with David Levine), search (with David Austen-Smith, Mikhail Freer), price controls (with Edgar Castro), electoral accountability and corruption, evidence and experiments (with Janneth Leyva, Naila Sebastian, Shan Gui), market games in the lab (with Dan Houser, Thomas Stratmann, Weiwei Zheng, Jianxin Wang, Arthur Dolgopolov), political economy of media (with Abhishek Ray, Hossein Ghasemkhani).

 Accountability and Grand Corruption, American Economic Journal: Microeconomics, vol 14: 645–679 (2022)